How to Focus Stack in Landscape Photography

 PRO TIP: Capture a test image, and then zoom in as far as you can on your camera screen to see if or when the sharpening fades off.
 Identifying if and how many exposures you’ll need to blend for a sharp image.

-How To Focus Stack in Landscape Photography
+How to Focus Stack

 It’s all good and well to know what is focus stacking, but how does it work?
 Firstly, I’ve declared this as an “advanced” technique, but it’s not as tricky as it sounds.
 Therefore, we are now going to cover the critical points in the camera before going over the post-processing techniques.

-Adjusting the Focus points
+Adjusting the Focus Point

 Focusing on focus stacking is a significantly critical aspect of the procedure, hence the name.
 Focusing manually or automatically will produce the same results, it heavily depends on your standard method.